Title IX Hearing Officer & Decision-Maker Training & Certification Course

 At ATIXA, the health, safety, and well-being of our members, attendees, staff, and colleagues is of primary concern, and we are monitoring the COVID-19 situation very closely.
-After careful consideration and in response to the Coronavirus pandemic, ATIXA has made the decision to reconfigure all in-person events through April 30, 2020 to an online format.
+After careful consideration and in response to the Coronavirus pandemic, ATIXA has made the decision to reconfigure all in-person events through July 31, 2020 to an online format.
 The trainings will now be offered virtually so attendees can still receive the training and certification as planned but without leaving home!
-The appropriate format for events scheduled after April 30, 2020 will be assessed as additional details become available.

 DESCRIPTION OF TRAINING

-To register a campus pair or group at discounted Member Rates, the anticipated attendees must have an active Institutional Membership or each registrant must be an active Individual Member.
+To register at discounted Member Rates, the anticipated attendees must have an active Institutional Membership or each registrant must be an active Individual Member.
 For more information on membership please contact ATIXA at 610-644-7858.

 All registrations for 2020 trainings include access to regularly updated electronic training materials, including the full deck of training slides, a 200-page materials packet, and our Investigation in a Box Kit — a 230-page compilation of key guidance, regulations, and resource materials, timelines, flowcharts, and other supplemental resources that your team needs to complete a thorough, reliable and impartial investigation of potential discrimination.